 Students should expect a lot of exams for business; often highly weighted regarding how they affect your grades and degree classification.

 Institutions also encourage students to undertake work experience during their degree course, to provide vocational experience and increase their employment opportunities.

-Studying at university will give students a number of transferrable skills that they can use later in life as well as the world of work including, time management, organisation, working towards a deadline and social skills when completing presentations and group work.
+Studying at university will give students a number of transferable skills that they can use later in life as well as the world of work including, time management, organisation, working towards a deadline and social skills when completing presentations and group work.

-A degree in business will be challenging but the rewards will be worth the effort as it has excellent employability prospects – all companies value graduates with working knowledge of business and finance.
+A degree in business will be challenging, but the rewards will be worth the effort as it has excellent employability prospects – all companies value graduates with working knowledge of business and finance.

 Business graduates also tend to enter well-paying jobs once they finish their degree as well as a wide range of career choices.
 Business graduates also tend to find employment within six months of graduating.

-Typical career paths for graduates include gaining entry into graduate training schemes for international, national and local businesses as well as postgraduate study.
+Typical career paths for graduates include gaining entry into business graduate training schemes for international, national and local businesses as well as postgraduate study.

-Students tend to enter employment sectors such as; management consultancy, human resources, marketing and insurance companies.
-These areas are competitive so candidates who have relevant degrees or work experience will take advantage of these opportunities.
+Students tend to enter employment sectors such as; Management Consultancy, Human Resources, Marketing and Insurance Companies.
+These areas are competitive, so candidates who have relevant degrees or work experience will take advantage of these opportunities.

-Previously known as Mr. Universe, Arnold Schwarzenegger studied business and international economics at the University of Wisconsin in the states.
+Previously known as Mr. Universe, Arnold Schwarzenegger studied Business and International Economics at the University of Wisconsin in the states.